1719 Establishment: Background

 When the 1706 Establishment had been introduced, British naval architecture had entered a period of highly conservative stagnation.
 The Establishments were intended to create standardisation throughout the fleet, in part to reduce the cost of maintaining Britain's large navy.
 The side effect was to almost eliminate any design innovation until the abolition of the Establishments in the early 1750s.

 When King George I ascended the throne in 1714, thus beginning the Hanoverian dynasty in Great Britain, the main institutions of the Royal Navy – the Board of Admiralty and the Navy Board – underwent the typical reorganisations associated with a change of régime.
 While the Admiralty became a much more political body, the Navy Board became populated by men who had learnt their trade during the formative years of the Establishment system.
-A very significant factor in the formation of the 1719 Establishment and its subsequent longevity is that the period of 1714–1739 was the most peaceful of the 18th Century.
+A very significant factor in the formation of the 1719 Establishment and its subsequent longevity is that the period of 1714–1739 was the most peaceful of the 18th century.

 A further contributory factor was the introduction of a new Establishment of Guns in 1716.
 Previously, gun establishments had catered for each ship, as there were often differences between ships of the same nominal size that would affect the armament they could carry.
 The 1716 gun establishment was intended to overturn that situation, so that all ships of a particular type (for example, 70 gun ships) would carry the same armament.
-The Navy Board highlighted the fact that there were still several ships in service that were physically incapable of carrying the prescribed armament, either due to the number and disposition of gunports, or to sturdiness of build.
+The Navy Board highlighted the fact that there were still several ships in service that were physically incapable of carrying the prescribed armament, either due to the number and disposition of gunports, or to the sturdiness of build.
 Essentially, however, the Navy Board resolved to undertake the task of having all ships rebuilt to common designs to facilitate the new gun establishment.